-- 1. Coolant reservoir
+- 1. Coolant reservoir cap

 - 2. Maximum level mark

 - 3. Minimum level mark

-- If the coolant is at or below the minimum level mark, remove the reservoir cap.
+- 3. If the coolant is at or below the minimum level mark, remove cowling A (See page 6-8.), and then open the reservoir cap.
+WARNING!
+Remove only the coolant reservoir cap.
+Never attempt to remove the radiator cap when the engine is hot.

-1. Coolant reservoir cap